2/20/2025

 Rob Lynch

+Yeah.
 Hi, Brian.
 I would say that it's pretty consistent with what we've been saying for the last six months.
 The new labor model is great.
 I wish we had some kind of proprietary AI software that's driving a lot of these results.
 It's literally great discipline operating restaurants.
 Our new leadership has permeated her philosophies down through the organization.
 Part of it is the amount of hours that are being allocated because of the activity-based labor model versus the sales base.
-A big part of it is just adherence to what's being allocated.
-It's the discipline to hit the numbers that are in the schedule.
-That wasn't necessarily something that was really focused on in the past and it's incredibly focused on now.
-To your question around the lowest performing shacks, even those shacks now have much better adherence to their labor scheduling than they had in the past, which is definitely driving increased profitability and hence our confidence and our ability to add 60 plus basis points of restaurant-level margin this year.
+But a big part of it is just adherence to what's being allocated.
+So it's the discipline to hit the numbers that are in the schedule.
+That wasn't necessarily something that was really focused on in the past, and it's incredibly focused on now.
+So to your question around the lowest performing SHACs, even those shacks now have much better adherence to their labor scheduling than they had in the past, which is definitely driving increased profitability and hence our confidence in our ability to add 60 plus basis points of, you know, restaurant level margin this year.

 speaker